 It’s best to address whole-body inflammation as soon as possible through an anti-inflammatory diet plan and other lifestyle changes.
 Over time, it progresses to other conditions and is considered the gateway to autoimmune disorders such as type 1 diabetes, lupus, and rheumatoid arthritis.

 It’s also been linked to age-related diseases like Alzheimer’s and Parkinson’s.
 But even more surprising is the connection between chronic inflammation and cancer.
 Scientists confirm this long-held suspicion, noting that cancer develops where chronic inflammation has done the most damage.
+For more information about the extreme impact chronic inflammation can have on your health, check out our article How Does Chronic Inflammation Affect Your Health?

 Your doctor can run some tests to determine your level of inflammation.
 However, almost anyone can benefit from reducing inflammation and following an anti-inflammatory diet plan.